shoebaamir7/KnpMenuBundle/Resources/doc/menu_service.rst

     It is recommended to register only :doc:`menu builders as services <menu_builder_service>` instead.

-This bundle gives you a really convenient way to create menus by following a convention and - if needed - injecting the entire container.

 However, if you want to, you can instead choose to create a service for your menu object.
 The advantage of this method is that you can inject the exact dependencies that your menu needs, instead of injecting the entire service